 For a perfect combination of side dishes, serve with this herbed brussels sprout salad

 If you love restaurant style mashed potatoes, this is the perfect recipe.
 Simple and delicious!
-I hope you make it for the upcoming festive season!
 Let us know in the comments below, if your mashed potato turned out as creamy as we described them!

 Restaurant Style Mashed Potato